unit214/docky-mc-proxy/README.md

 ## Key Features 🔑

+- Automatic HTTPS setup with Let's Encrypt. 🔒
+- CLI for easy management. 🖥️
 - Easy setup of subdomains and ports for local development. 🌐
-- Uses `nginx` for request redirection. 🔄
 - Built with Rust for performance and safety. 🦀
 - Docker support for portability. 🐳
-- Automatic HTTPS setup with Let's Encrypt. 🔒
+- Uses [traefik.me](https://traefik.me) for certificates and DNS. 🌍

 ## Usage 📖

 The easiest way to use DockyMcProxy is to run it with Docker.
 You can also run it directly on your local machine using the Rust programming language.
 Here's how to use it with both methods.

-### Running with Docker
+### Running with Docker 🐳

 In this example, `D_EXAMPLE=8080` sets up a subdomain `example.traefik.me` that redirects to `localhost:8080`.